lytics/metafora/Documentation/faq.md

 #### Q. Why not use [donut](https://github.com/dforsyth/donut)?

-[We](http://lytics.io) evaluated donut and found it far from production use.
+[We](http://lytics.io) evaluated donut and found it far from production ready.
 While we've been inspired by many of its basic interfaces there really wasn't much code we were interested in reusing.
 At ~600 lines of code in donut, starting from scratch didn't seem like it would lose us much.